1892 Thirsk rail crash: Victims

+Among the survivors were Ronald Ewart, the driver of the express, who broke his thigh; David McCullough, Charlotte Hamilton's uncle; the Marquess of Huntly (who was "severely bruised"); and the Marquess of Tweeddale.

+Two of the victims' bodies were incinerated in the resulting fire and were not recovered; survivor Alexander McKenzie stated in newspaper interviews that he had found his wife's body among the wreckage but was unable to save it before the fire broke out.
+Men employed to clear the crash site and repair the permanent way reported finding calcined bones and lumps of flesh.
+Some of the human remains had coins fused to them from the intense heat of the fire.
+The bodies that could be recovered were moved to Thirsk station and an inquest was opened immediately so that the bodies could be released to the families.

 Prevention

 The accident would have been prevented if the line had been fitted with track circuits which would have prevented the block instruments and the signals from being cleared.
 However, at the time track circuits were relatively new.
 Although Manor House was a heavily used part of what was to become known as the East Coast Main Line, the need for such aids to safety there would have been regarded as low; there were no junctions, sidings or crossovers to confuse movement, and the block was one of the shortest and straightest in the country.

 Board of Trade Inspecting Officer Francis Marindin also noted that the many casualties were as a result of the lighter carriages being marshalled between the engine and the heavier Pullman coach behind them.
 When the crash occurred, the Pullman carriage tore into the lighter carriages at the front of the train.